freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 - _modes_: Each game mode will represent a card in the game page ([check chess here](https://freeboardgame.org/g/chess)).
   - `GameMode.AI`: Makes the game available offline, allowing users to play single player matches against the computer (more configuration is needed).
   - `GameMode.OnlineFriend`: Allows users to invite friends to play the game online.
 Users are going to need internet to connect to the server.
-  - `GameMode.Local`: Makes the game available offline, and players can alternate using the same device to play the game.
+  - `GameMode.LocalFriend`: Makes the game available offline, and players can alternate using the same device to play the game.
 - _minPlayers_ and _maxPlayers_: Count of min and max players allowed for the game.
 - _description_: Short description of the game that will show on the home page card.
 - _descriptionTag_: HTML tag description of the game, specially important for crawlers that can bring organic traffic to your game.
 - _instructions_:
   - `videoId` is the YouTube video id with a tutorial for the game.
-  - `instructions` allows you import a markdown with written instructions.
+  - `text` allows you import a markdown with written instructions.
 Also important for crawlers.
 - _config_: This is a function that returns your boardgame.io config.
 It needs to be a separate file because this will only load all extra resources needed (UI, game logic, etc) if the user wants to play your game.

 In `src/games/checkers/media/thumbnail.png`, place: